 Rotator Cuff (or Cup!)
 Injuries in Wichita, KS

 Frequently, when you hear about an athlete that's been injured, you might think that the rotator cuff is one single thing.
-It's actually four things, four muscles.
-We have two muscles on the back side of the shoulder, one muscle that sits over the top and then one muscle that sits across the front.
+It's really four things, four muscles.
+We have two muscles on the backside of the shoulder, one muscle that sits over the top and then one muscle that sits across the front.
 Those muscles come out onto the bone and form the rotator cuff.
 So, when we say we have a rotator cuff tear, you could have a tear in any one of those four muscles.
 To see a graphic of this, click here.

 It's an aging thing.
 It's like gray hair, bad eyesight, or losing our hearing.
 Over time, we just get some wear and tear in those muscles, and a lot of people live with it their whole life and don't even know it's there -- until it rears its ugly head.

-To identify if the rotator cuff is causing your shoulder pain, first we just need to do a really good, thorough physical exam.
+To identify if the rotator cuff is causing your shoulder pain, first we first need to do a really good, thorough physical exam.
 With a physical exam, we can nail down a lot of things that are going wrong with the shoulder and identify the issue.
 There are a lot of conditions that can be taken care of with a little manual therapy and the appropriate strengthening.
 Sometimes we just need to correct postural positioning.
 Sometimes a little 830 nm cold laser or dry needling is indicated.
 And sometimes the pain might actually be referred from the neck.

-We'd be happy to have a no-obligation phone, video, or in person chat with you about your particular problem and the uniqueness of your situation, and as always, we want to help you stay mobile, active, and off pain pills.
+We'd be happy to have a no-obligation phone, video, or in person chat with you about your particular problem and the uniqueness of your shoulder problem.
+As always, we want to help you stay mobile, active, and off pain pills.

 Until next time,